 WHERE TO GET OUTSIDE

-- Overlook Park - This 11 acre park is a 5-minute drive north of Klum House and offers beautiful views of the surrounding city.
+- Overlook Park - This 11 acre park is in North Portland and offers beautiful views of the surrounding city.
 There are picnic tables, a playground, and a dog park.
 It’s a great place to have a picnic nearby.

 - Cathedral Park - Named for the soaring gothic supports and towers of the St. John’s Bridge, this incredibly picturesque park has grassy expanses and walking paths along the Willamette River.
 It’s a 17-minute drive from Klum House—and well worth it!

 - Peninsula Park Rose Garden - Portland is the “city of roses,” and holds true to its name at this French-style garden in the Piedmont neighborhood.
 The 5,000 different rose plants are typically in bloom from mid-June through October, but it’s beautiful at any time of year.
 It’s an 8-minute drive north of Klum House.